katholiek-onderwijs-vlaanderen/odoutils/BACKLOG.md

 - [ ] Stop pg container on CTRL-C (otherwise it keeps running - not stop after test run - for speed)

 COULD
+- [ ] Check that reloading the browser on windows/linux can also be automated in odorun :-)

+WILL NOT
 - [ ] add -a option to auto-install dependencies in automation context?
 - [ ] Add -q (quiet) flag to suppress output for odorun and odounit.
-- [ ] Check that reloading the browser on windows/linux can also be automated :-)

-WILL NOT

 DONE:

-- [x] Find a way to control the order of installation of modules, if we are to put test data in a separate module..
+- [x] Test fresh install on real ubuntu for odorun.sh AND odounit.sh .
 - [x] add -i support for installing additional modules as dependencies
 - [x] Add -b for setting a data_b_ase port - so you can point pgadmin at it :)
 - [x] add -d (debug) flag to trace scripts for debugging.